adrianeyre/food-tracker/README.md

 $ cd food-tracker
 ```
 * Go to the Apple AppStore to download and install Xcode
-* Load and run the application in xCode
+* Load and run the application in Xcode

 ## <a name="Shots">Screen Shots</a>
 ### Main Screen